withastro/docs/src/pages/en/guides/integrations-guide.md

 Astro integrations are always added through the `integrations` property in your  `astro.config.mjs` file.

-:::learn
+:::tip[Need more about a specific integration?]
-Want to know more about using or configuring a specific integration?
-Find it in our [integrations directory](https://astro.build/integrations/) and follow the link to its repository on GitHub.
+Find it in our [integrations directory](https://astro.build/integrations/) and follow the link to its repository on GitHub for detailed usage and configuration instructions.
 :::

 There are three common ways to import an integration into your Astro project: